-Stop for a coffee, a pisco sour, or my favorite non-alcoholic drink, a chicha morada.
+Stop for a coffee, a pisco sour, or my favorite non-alcoholic drink, a chicha Morada.
 Then start again—there’s much to see.

-Shopping is great in Barranco district.
+Shopping is great in the Barranco district.
 Stop in at Dédalo and for artisan crafts and goods.
 La Zapateria’s shoe designs are unique and can be handmade from a wide selection of leathers and printed fabrics.
 Cooperative member Mano gave me a tour where the artisans were working in this small shop just off the window front retail area.
 Prices are affordable and the workmanship is gorgeous.
 Artesanos Don Busco has handmade furniture, stone sculpture, textiles, and crafts.

 There’s more art to see at a number of private art galleries, including Lucía de La Puente, adjacent to Hotel B.

 Fabulous Food and Drink in the Barranco District